 Advancements in technology have allowed greater understanding of the structure of the Earth and geological activity.
 Geologists are now able to predict global patterns in the movement of the tectonic plates, which in turn enables geologists to predict climate change and natural disasters.

 Students:

-" describe examples of how technological advances have increased understanding of geological activity
+•describe examples of how technological advancements have increased scientific understanding of geological activity, including in the Asia-Pacific region